andyttran/guide_to_algorithms/README.md

 * Fluency in a programming language (e.g., Java, JavaScript, Python, Ruby, PHP, Objective-C, C++, C)
 * Strong knowledge of looping constructs like `for` and `while` loops.
 * Strong knowledge of control flow `if`, `else`, `and`, `or`
-* Array: access, deletion, iteration.
+* Array: lookup, insertion, looping
-* Object (Hashtables): lookup, looping, insertion, removal
+* Object (Hashtables): lookup, looping, insertion
 * Language specific built-in methods
 * Mathematics: Algebra (e.g., logarithms, exponentials, primes, powers)

-If you are missing some of the minimum requirements, then take a refresher here:
+If you are missing some of the minimum requirements, then I recommend taking a refresher course.
+Here are some suggestions that are pleasant to digest:

 * **JavaScript** [Codecademy](https://www.codecademy.com/learn/learn-javascript) Sections 1-4, no need for PRO material
 * **JavaScript** [Eloquent JavaScript](http://eloquentjavascript.net/): Chapters 1-4